Hirano Nagayasu

 Hirano Nagayasu (平野 長泰) was a samurai retainer to Japanese warlord Toyotomi Hideyoshi during the Azuchi-Momoyama period of the 17th century.
 He was known as one of the "Seven Spears of Shizugatake".

-Following the Battle of Shizugatake in 1583, Nagayasu came to be known as one of the shichi-hon-yari (七本槍), or Seven Spears of Shizugatake.
-These Seven would be among Hideyoshi's most trusted generals.
+Following the Battle of Shizugatake in 1583, Nagayasu came to be known as one of the shichi-hon-yari (七本槍), or Seven Spears of Shizugatake, whom were among Hideyoshi's most trusted generals.
 Owing to his achievement in that battle, he was rewarded with 3,000 additional koku.

-In 1600, He fought alongside the Tokugawa Ieyasu's "Eastern Army" at the Battle of Sekigahara.
+In 1600, he fought alongside the Tokugawa Ieyasu's Eastern Army at the Battle of Sekigahara.

-In 1614, He changed sides once again, requesting to serve under the Toyotomi clan in the Siege of Osaka, but was denied.
+In 1614, he changed sides once again, requesting to serve under the Toyotomi clan in the Siege of Osaka, but was denied.

 Nagayasu became a hatamoto in the Edo period.